 Recipe Notes

-Note 1: If desired, toast the pecans before chopping and adding to the pilaf.
-Spread the (un-chopped) pecans in an even layer in a small, dry (no need to add oil or anything) skillet over medium heat and stir them around a bit until they are fragrant and toasted to your liking.
-Watch the pecans carefully; they can go from perfectly cooked to burnt in an instant!
-I like to remove them as soon as they begin to smell fragrant.
+Note 1: If desired, toast pecans before chopping and adding to the pilaf.
+Spread the (un-chopped) pecans in an even layer in a small, dry (no need to add oil) pan over medium heat and stir them around a bit until they are fragrant and toasted to your liking.
+Watch them carefully; they can go from perfectly cooked to burnt in an instant!
+I remove them as soon as they begin to smell fragrant.

 More Recipes You'll Love